Buick GL8: Century (2022)

-Much like the previous generation GL8s, the GL8 Century is sold exclusively in China.
-The GL8 Century Avenir and Flagship went on sale in late 2022.
+Much like the previous generation GL8s, the Century is sold exclusively in China.
+The Century 4-seater and 6-seater Yunshi went on sale on 3 November 2022.

-On August 19, 2023, Buick launched the 7-seater Base model GL8 Century, featuring slightly different styling in the front and rear compared to higher trims.
+On August 19, 2023, Buick launched the 7-seater Base model Century, featuring slightly different styling in the front and rear compared to higher trims.
 It is offered in standard and Premium.